 SURF Aims Strategic Objectives A. Improve the quality of the environment in the Don corridor 1.
-Retain and enhance existing greenspaces and existing green network connections along the River Don C Respond to the River Don's cultural and historical past through the protection, restoration and interpreta River Don corridor.
+Retain and enhance existing greenspaces and existing green network connections along the River Don Corridor.
+2. Respond to the River Don's cultural and historical past through the protection, restoration and interpretation of key heritage features along the River Don corridor.
 B. Enhance the biodiversity value of the area, reinforcing and expanding habitat networks 3.
 Increase native tree and woodland cover along the River Don corridor.
-4. Improve biodiversity along the River Don Corridor C. Cofermand and asheres the 5.
-Create significant areas of new greenspace and new green network connections for use by existing and f C. Safeguard and enhance the greenspace resour and around new and existing development, ad- to the quality of the built environment and providing a resource for recreation development, adding vironment and 6.
-Ensure that existing and proposed River Don corridor greenspaces and green network is fully integrated eation 7.
-Minimise the visual impact of new development on the River Don corridor by ensuring proposed develop and do not encroach on the landscape character of the river corridor.
-D. Engage and empower commu active role in planning and m greenspace resources 8.
-To engage communities (residential / educational / business) in the creation and management of existin E. Contribute to the resilience o and communities to the effec 9.
-To support climate change mitigation and adaptation through the planning and management of the gree 10.
-Complete a continuous and quality consistent non-motorised access route along the entire length of the 11.
-Maximise non-motorised access along both sides of the River Don, taking cognisance of landownership a 12.
-Improve the quality of existing River Don corridor access points and create new River Don Corridor access strategic 'gateways'.
-F. Enable improved non-motorised ac length of the corridor and to create assets 13.
-Improve access permeability to and from the River Don corridor by overcoming pedestrian and cycling n context 14.
+4. Improve biodiversity along the River Don Corridor C. Safeguard and enhance the greenspace resource in and around new and existing development, adding to the quality of the built environment and providing a resource for recreation 5.
+Create significant areas of new greenspace and new green network connections for use by existing and future communities.
+6. Ensure that existing and proposed River Don corridor greenspaces and green network is fully integrated with future development proposals 7.
+Minimise the visual impact of new development on the River Don corridor by ensuring proposed developments respond to their landscape setting and do not encroach on the landscape character of the river corridor.
+D. Engage and empower communities to take an active role in planning and managing their local greenspace resources 8.
+To engage communities (residential / educational / business) in the creation and management of existing and new greenspaces.
+E. Contribute to the resilience of local environments and communities to the effects of climate change 9.
+To support climate change mitigation and adaptation through the planning and management of the greenspace resource.
+F. Enable improved non-motorised access along the length of the corridor and to create links to key assets 10.
+Complete a continuous and quality consistent non-motorised access route along the entire length of the River Don Corridor.
+11. Maximise non-motorised access along both sides of the River Don, taking cognisance of landownership and fishing rights.
+12. Improve the quality of existing River Don corridor access points and create new River Don Corridor access points including the creation of new strategic 'gateways'.
+13. Improve access permeability to and from the River Don corridor by overcoming pedestrian and cycling movement barriers in the wider urban context 14.
 Promote and encourage the use of the River Don corridor as a sustainable transport route 15.
-Improve pedestrian and cycling access between the River Don corridor and public transport routes and r 16.
-Provide additional non-motorised strategic river crossings to: improve strategic city connections; provide access to significant future greenspaces.
-G. Improve local and regional pe erceptions of the Don 17.
-To transform perceptions of the River Don corridor as a locally and regionally important greenspace reso corridor as a destination.
+Improve pedestrian and cycling access between the River Don corridor and public transport routes and nodes.
+16. Provide additional non-motorised strategic river crossings to: improve strategic city connections; provide recreational loop routes; and improve access to significant future greenspaces.
+G. Improve local and regional perceptions of the Don 17.
+To transform perceptions of the River Don corridor as a locally and regionally important greenspace resource and to promote the River Don corridor as a destination.